-In 2018 Juvenile Court of Memphis & Shelby County has vigorously continued to implement changes in our programming and operations accordance with the directives of the Memorandum of Agreement (MOA) between the U. S. Department of Justice (DOJ), the Juvenile Court and Shelby County Government.
+In 2019 Juvenile Court of Memphis & Shelby County has vigorously continued to implement changes in our programming and operations accordance with the directives of the Memorandum of Agreement (MOA)

+between the U. S. Department of Justice (DOJ), the Juvenile Court and Shelby County Government.
 As a result of the outstanding efforts put forth by all the members of our TEAM, on October 19th 2018, the U.S. Department of Justice ended its agreement to monitor Juvenile Court operations and the operations of the Shelby County Detention Center.
-Assistant Attorney General John Gore of the Civil Rights Division had praise for Shelby County's efforts and focus on improvements in our operations.
-He said in a release to the media, "Shelby County made commendable efforts to improve its juvenile justice system.
-The Department is pleased to see Shelby County and its local elected officials embrace and show public commitment to continuing the reforms it has made."

 Youth Court, the statutorily based program begun in February 2011, with student teams from four Legacy Memphis City Schools (today Shelby County Schools), expanded to 17 high schools in 2015.
 Youth Court is a juvenile delinquency diversion and peer restorative justice program dedicated to rehabilitation of first-time nonviolent offenders.
 The program holds the children who commit delinquent acts accountable for their behavior and educates them about citizenship.
 Local attorneys as well as law students from the University of Memphis guide the student team members in their roles as prosecutors, defense counsel, jurors and court officers.
-Sixty-seven (67) hearings were held in Youth Court in 2018, involving nearly 350 students and over 50-volunteer attorneys.
+Over 50-hearings were held in Youth Court in 2019, involving nearly 350 students and over 50-volunteer attorneys.

 Hope Academy continues to be one of the brightest lights for children being detained at Juvenile Court.
-Shelby County Schools turned up their emphasis on making the facility a true Alternative Education School and we certainly applaud their efforts.
+Shelby County Schools turned up their emphasis on making the facility a true Alternative Education Facility and we certainly applaud their efforts.
 Working with limited space in the Detention Center, Hope Academy classrooms also become areas for recreation and physical education activities when classes are not in session.
-The Principal, Eugene Lockhart and his staff take pride in reaching out to young people who in some cases have not been in school for 1 or 2-years and even longer in some cases.
-This is the eighth full academic year for Hope Academy.
+The New Principal, Roger Jones and his staff take pride in reaching out to young people who in some cases have not been in school for 1 to 3-years and even longer in some cases.
+This is the ninth full academic year for Hope Academy.
 Shelby County Schools joins the Juvenile Court of Memphis & Shelby County in looking to forward to a new detention facility which will be more accommodating for education and recreation for our children.
+The Shelby County Board of Commissioners have followed the lead of Mayor Lee Harris and voted to fund the purchase and renovation of the Shelby Training Center (STC) which will become known as the Shelby County Youth Education and Justice Center.

-Hope Academy continues to provide six hours of classroom instruction in English, math, science, social studies and guidance/life skills.
-SCS has worked to update the computer lab and the necessary software to connect detained youth to be able to study courses which try and mirror the actual SCS classroom curriculum.
-Several detained students are placed on remedial class pathways to allow them to the opportunity to try and complete courses they missed while not attending classes at their assigned schools.
-A recreation director plans and implements a program to provide an hour of physical education and training each day.
+In the meantime Hope Academy will continue to provide six hours of classroom instruction in English, math, science, social studies and guidance/life skills.
+SCS has worked to update the entire facility including the computer lab and the necessary software to connect detained youth to be able to study courses which try and mirror the actual SCS classroom curriculum.
+To better serve each child's individual learning needs several detained students are placed on remedial class pathways to allow them to the opportunity to try and complete courses they missed while not attending classes at their assigned schools.
+A recreation director has worked to implement a program to provide an hour of physical education and training each day.
 This program has proven to be of great benefit to the youth it serves.
 It has significantly reduced recidivism among those who have attended Hope Academy.
 When released from detention following the disposition of the Court, key SCS faculty and administrators are authorized to monitor the students' academic progress and school attendance as conditions of probation.
 The SCS staffer members are also encouraged to serve as mentors and advocates for the probationers.
 The objective is to help prevent their return to the juvenile justice system.